 We do not give personal health advice

-All information on the Health Navigator NZ website is general and not specific for you.
+All information on the Health Navigator NZ website is general and not specific to you.
 We cannot give personal health advice in any shape or form, either by phone or by email.
 To receive health advice, you need to visit your doctor/medical practitioner and other qualified health professionals who may be part of your wider healthcare team.
 Read more about where to get medical help.